Which are the best wineries to visit in Bordeaux?

 chateau-kirwan

 The Schylers are a well-established family of negociants that own this lovely chateau in the heart of Margaux.
 Hiring Michel Rolland as a consultant, the intrepid wine expert revitalized the quality at this formerly lackluster estate, making vast improvements to the viticultural management and winemaking.
-Today the chateau itself is an absolute delight to visit, boasting one of the most welcoming tourist programs in Bordeaux.
-Located in splendid grounds, the top floor of the chateau houses a very informal and friendly tasting room, complete with couches, chairs, and coffee tables.
-Visitors often comment that it’s like tasting with friends, which is exactly what the family wanted to achieve.
-A monument to 21st-century wine tourism.
+Today the chateau is an absolute delight to visit, boasting one of Bordeaux’s most welcoming tourist programs.
+Located on splendid grounds, the top floor of the chateau houses a very informal and friendly tasting room, complete with couches, chairs, and coffee tables.
+Visitors often comment that it’s like tasting with friends, precisely what the family wanted to achieve—a monument to 21st-century wine tourism.

 website: www.chateau-kirwan.com